The Midnight Meat Train: Plot

 City-based photographer Leon Kaufman wants to capture unique, gritty shots of life on the streets.
-He is crushed when, instead of giving him his big break, gallery owner Susan Hoff criticizes Leon for not taking enough risks.
+He is crushed when, instead of giving him his big break, the gallery owner, Susan Hoff, criticizes Leon for not taking enough risks.
 Emboldened, Leon heads into the city's subway system at night, where he takes pictures of an impending sexual assault before saving the woman, who kisses Leon before running to catch the subway.
 The next day, Leon discovers that the same woman he encountered has gone missing.
 Intrigued, he investigates reports of similar disappearances.
 Leon's investigation leads him to a butcher named Mahogany, whom he suspects has been killing subway passengers for the past three years.

 Leon presents his photos to the police, who dismiss his claims.
-Leon's involvement quickly turns into a dark obsession, putting a strain on his relationship with his girlfriend, Maya.
+Leon's involvement quickly turns into a dark obsession, straining his relationship with his girlfriend, Maya.
 Leon follows Mahogany onto the last subway train of the night, only to witness him killing several passengers and hanging their bodies on meat hooks.
 After a brief scuffle with Mahogany, Leon passes out on the train, awakening the next morning in a slaughterhouse with strange markings carved into his chest.

 Concerned about Leon's behavior, Maya and her friend Jurgis examine his photos of Mahogany, leading them to the killer's apartment.
 After breaking in, Jurgis is captured, though Maya escapes with timetables that record over 100 years of murders on the subway.
-She goes to the police who are still skeptical about the murders.
+She goes to the police, who are still skeptical about the murders.
 When police detective Lynn Hadley presses Maya to return the timetables, she furiously demands answers.
 Hadley reluctantly directs her to take the midnight train to find Jurgis.
 At the same time, Leon heads to a hidden subway entrance in the slaughterhouse, arming himself with several knives.